-Here are answers to some of the most commonly asked questions when thinking about embarking on therapy.
+Here are my answers to commonly asked questions about my practice.
 If you have any further questions please contact me and I'll be happy to answer them.

-Why do you work only by video conferencing or telephone?
+Why do you currently work only by video conferencing or telephone?

 I love face to face work but the reality of COVID-19 means this has become more of a risk.
-Current professional guidance for clinical psychologists recommends working remotely wherever possible.
-Working by video conferencing, or phone, means I can charge less and be more flexible about the days/times I offer.
+Current professional guidance for clinical psychologists recommend working remotely wherever possible.
+Working by video conferencing, or phone, also means I can charge less and be more flexible about the days/times I offer.
 I have received my clinical supervision by video conferencing, for the past four years, and have found it equally effective as face to face supervision.
 Most importantly I have been pleasantly surprised by the effectiveness, for customers, of using video conferencing and the telephone exclusively since April 2020.

 What happens in a typical consultation?

 Can I choose what happens in my own consultation?

-The adequacy of our social relationships impacts our risk of premature death as much as smoking and alcohol consumption and more than physical inactivity and obesity.
-Meaning that one function of adequate social relationships is to increase the relative length of life of both parties.
-So how we might, as individuals, improve the adequacy of our social relationships is in our self interest.
-Therapy is one way to practice improving the adequacy of our social relationships.
-I have described this process and many more in this article: a matter of life and death (Holt-Lunstad, J., Smith, T. B., & Layton, J. B. (2010).
-Social relationships and mortality risk: a meta-analytic review.
-PLoS medicine, 7(7), e1000316.)
+The adequacy of our social relationships impacts our risk of premature death as much as smoking and alcohol consumption and more than our level of physical activity and obesity.
+In these ways adequate social relationships increase our relative length of life.
+So, given it is in our self interest, how might we improve the adequacy of our social relationships?
+Psychological therapy is one way to practice improving the adequacy of our social relationships.
+I have described this process and many more in this article: a matter of life and death.

 Won't therapy just go over old ground and leave me stuck in the same place but poorer?